 I offer my heartfelt thanks for all your prayers, and messages of support and for trusting in me.
 It is this support and prayers that continues to bless our Vincentian journey.
-Most importantly, I thank you Brothers and Sisters for your continued work and efforts in this Vincentian journey that we all so dearly share in the building of the Kingdom of GOD, THE Almighty.
+Most importantly, I thank you Brothers and Sisters for your continued work and efforts in this Vincentian journey that we all so dearly share in the building of the Kingdom of GOD.

-Divine Providence.
-We ask in prayer that the will of God be done, and that is what we believe: God made the choice, and “God is the one who guides and will guide this work,” as Frederic Ozanam said.
+We ask in prayer that the will of God be done.
+That is what we believe: God made the choice, and “God is the one who guides and will guide this work,” as Frederic Ozanam said.
 We are mere instruments of His for the achievement of the Lord’s work.

 Your Brother in St Vincent de Paul and BL Frederic Ozanam.